 This page brings together basic information about the Mandaic script and its use for the Neo-Mandaic language.
 It aims to provide a brief, descriptive summary of the modern, printed orthography and typographic features, and to advise how to write Mandaic using Unicode.

-The Mandaic script is used for writing Mandaic, an Iraqi language spoken by about 5,500 people, and is also the script of Classical Mandaic, the liturgical language of the Mandaean religion.
+The Mandaic script is used for writing Neo-Mandaic, an Iraqi language spoken by about 5,500 people, and is also the script of Classical Mandaic, the liturgical language of the Mandaean religion.
 Persecution and war over a long period has reduced the language to a severely endangered level.
 There may be 200 or less first language speakers of Mandaic.

 ࡀࡁࡀࡂࡀābāgāMandaic alphabet